huggingface/amused/README.md

 as you want but less than 12 is sufficient.
 Move the selected images and the initial image to a separate folder.

+TODO - "good quality" is not entirely correct.
+Do a better explanation of what images we are looking for

 ```sh
 python training/generate_images.py \
     --pretrained_model_name_or_path openMUSE/diffusers-pipeline \